8 tax breaks that cost Uncle Sam big money

 Another popular workplace benefit is a retirement plan.
 As with employer-provided health care, the uncollected tax costs are large.

 Many companies have switched to defined contribution retirement plans.
 Here a worker's future retirement money depends primarily on the worker's own contributions, though some businesses match at least part of the employee contributions.
 The most common type of defined contribution retirement plan is a 401(k), in which taxes on the contributions and earnings are tax-deferred until the worker takes out the money.
-These plans are estimated to cost the Treasury almost $336 billion.
+These plans are estimated to cost the Treasury $399 billion over five years.